akamenev/aks-workshop/security.md

 kubectl apply -f psp-deny-privileged.yaml
 ```

-### Allow user account tu use the custom pod security policy
+### Allow user account to use the custom pod security policy

 In the previous step, you created a pod security policy to reject pods that request privileged access.
 To allow the policy to be used, you create a Role or a ClusterRole.
 Then, you associate one of these roles using a RoleBinding or ClusterRoleBinding.